Lincoln Educational Services (NASDAQ:LINC) Releases FY 2021 Earnings Guidance

 Lincoln Educational Services (NASDAQ:LINC) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $313.61 million-$328.27 million, compared to the consensus revenue estimate of $323.47 million.

-Lincoln Educational Services (NASDAQ:LINC) last posted its quarterly earnings results on Sunday, May 9th.
-The company reported $0.13 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.05 by $0.08.
-The business had revenue of $78.00 million during the quarter, compared to the consensus estimate of $77.07 million.
-Lincoln Educational Services had a net margin of 18.20% and a return on equity of 39.15%.
-As a group, equities research analysts predict that Lincoln Educational Services will post 0.59 earnings per share for the current year.

 An institutional investor recently raised its position in Lincoln Educational Services stock.
-Morgan Stanley grew its holdings in Lincoln Educational Services Co.
-(NASDAQ:LINC) by 41,000.0% during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 12,330 shares of the company’s stock after purchasing an additional 12,300 shares during the period.
-Morgan Stanley’s holdings in Lincoln Educational Services were worth $79,000 at the end of the most recent quarter.
-60.63% of the stock is currently owned by institutional investors.
+Morgan Stanley boosted its position in Lincoln Educational Services Co.
+(NASDAQ:LINC) by 41,000.0% during the first quarter, according to its most recent 13F filing with the SEC.
+The firm owned 12,330 shares of the company’s stock after acquiring an additional 12,300 shares during the period.
+Morgan Stanley’s holdings in Lincoln Educational Services were worth $79,000 as of its most recent SEC filing.
+61.79% of the stock is currently owned by institutional investors and hedge funds.

 About Lincoln Educational Services